 The Leyland Experimental Vehicle (LEV)

-The forerunner of all those nasty railbuses was the Leyland Experimental Vehicle, a joint venture between Leyland and BR to combine the worst features of rail and bus.
-Here are some pictures of the some of the early railbuses at RTC and at the test track.
+rail and bus.
+Here are some pictures of the some of the early railbuses at the RTC

-There were five single car railbuses built on BR for trials and miraculously they have all survived - look here for information and pictures.
+and at the test track.
+There were five single car railbuses built and which BR had on trial and miraculously they have all survived - look here for information and pictures. |

 Click on the picture for a bigger image

-| The first LEV was un-powered and
+The first LEV was un-powered and

 is shown here in the sidings at the RTC around 1978